 Carrington's Electrical Technology program is approximately 40 weeks in length (certificate) or 64 weeks in length (degree) and provides a framework of electrical knowledge and skills that can be adapted in the electrical trade industry.
 The program prepares students for employment in numerous electrical and related trades.
 Upon completion of the Electrical Technology program, the student should be able to install, maintain, and repair electrical equipment and systems in a safe, competent, and professional manner.
-The program culminates in a Certificate of Achievement or an Associate of Science degree (online) in Electrical Technology.
+The program culminates in a Certificate of Achievement in Electrical Technology.
+Upon completion of the Electrical Technology certificate, graduates can enroll in the Trade Studies program to earn an Associate of Science degree online.
+Please see the Trade Studies section of the catalog for additional details.